 On average, bathroom additions come with an 86.4% return on investment (ROI).
-With such a high ROI, it is easy to understand why bathroom remodeling is such a big deal.
+With such a high ROI, it is easy to understand why bathroom remodeling can be so costly and why it is such a big deal.
 Even so, what not to do is equally important as what to do when it comes to a bathroom remodel.
 There are pitfalls that need to be avoided lest you end up making costly mistakes.
 Read on to learn more.

 1. Lacking a Plan